Oliver Herford

 Oliver Herford (2 December 1860 – 5 July 1935) was an Anglo-American writer, artist, and illustrator known for his pithy bon mots and skewed sense of humor.

 He was born in Sheffield, England on 2 December 1860 to Rev. Brooke Herford and Hannah Hankinson Herford.
-Oliver's father, a Unitarian minister, moved the family to Chicago in 1876 and to Boston in 1882.
+Oliver's father, a Unitarian minister, moved the family to Chicago in 1876 and Boston in 1882.
 Oliver attended Antioch College in Yellow Springs, Ohio, from 1877 to 1879.
 Later he studied art at the Slade School in London and the Académie Julien in Paris.
 Afterward, he moved to New York, where he lived until his death.

 "Herford, regarded as the American Oscar Wilde, was known for his wit".
 His sister Beatrice Herford was also a humorist, delivering comic monologues on stage.

 To appeal to Christmas shoppers in 1902, Ethel Mumford and Addison Mizner published a small book, printed in San Francisco, The Cynic's Calendar of Revised Wisdom for 1903, featuring a barbed epigram or aphorism for each week of the year; they added Herford's name as an author, either as a spoof or to take advantage of his burgeoning notoriety, and to everyone's surprise the calendar was an astounding success.
 When Herford got wind of the story, he demanded 90% of the royalties.
 He was awarded an equal third, and annual incarnations of the Cynic's Calendar, including contributions from Herford, continued to appear for the rest of the decade and beyond.